kotolex/surrealist/README.md

 surreal = Surreal("http://127.0.0.1:8000", namespace="test", database="test", credentials=("root", "root"))
 with surreal.connect() as connection:
     res = connection.live("person", callback=call_back)  # here we subscribe on person table
+    live_id = res.result # live_id is a LQ id, we need it to kill query
     connection.create("person", {"name": "John", "surname": "Doe"}) # here we create an event sleep(0.5) # sleep a little cause need some time to get message back
 ```